Nilesh234/CI-CD-framework-v1/README.md

 1. Place your blueprint in `blueprint/`.
 2. Push to GitHub.
-3. The CI workflow will generate `.github/workflows/generated-pipeline.yml`.
+3. The CI workflow will generate `generated_pipeline/generated-pipeline_yyyy-mm-dd_hh-mm-ss`.

-Supports:
-- Python, Java, C++
-- Pip, Maven, CMake
-- CDK, CloudFormation, SAM
-- Semantic versioning & branching